 - Damage to material beyond normal wear and tear is the responsibility of the cardholder.
 Replacement charges are assessed for damaged items.

 - Due to cataloging and processing costs, replacement copies of material purchased by the customer will not be accepted for lost or damaged items.

 - Customers seeking a reduction in fees for material lost due to theft must provide a copy of an official police report filed at the time of the theft and containing an itemized list of library property.
 All decisions in such circumstances are subject to Administrative approval.

 Shaker Heights Public Library accepts payment of overdue fines and replacement fees for all CLEVNET libraries by cash, check, or credit card.
 Payment may be made in person, online, or by mail.
 A processing fee of $7.00 will be assessed for a returned check.
 The library reserves the right to refuse to accept checks from a customer who has had previous checks returned.

 XIII.
 Collection Agency

-In order to protect its investment of public money in library material and services, the library works with a collection agency to retrieve long-overdue material or excessive unpaid fines.
+In order to protect its investment of public money in library material and services, the library works with a collection agency to retrieve long-overdue material or excessive unpaid account balances.

-- A Shaker Heights Public Library or Cleveland Public Library customer account with total charges of $50 or more that is 60 days past due will be sent to collection and a $10.00 non-refundable service charge will be added to the account.
+- A customer account with total charges of $25 or more that is 42 days past due will be sent to collection and a $10.00 non-refundable service charge will be added to the account.

 The Shaker Heights Public Library will comply with Discharge of Debtor decrees by bankruptcy courts.
 Once the library is notified that a bankruptcy has been filed, collection activity is suspended on the customer’s account and on the accounts of any minor children (to the extent that the charges existed prior to the date of the bankruptcy filing) until the library is notified of the outcome.